Scheduling with Gaps: New Models and Algorithms: Minimizing Maximum Gap

 \subsection{The Discrete Case}

 We now show that Algorithm~$\AlgMinMaxGap$ from the previous section can be adapted to the discrete case, namely to scheduling unit jobs.

 Let $\calJ$ be an instance of unit job scheduling with release times and deadlines.
+As explained in Section~\ref{sec: preliminaries}, we can now assume without loss of generality (and in contrast to the continuous case) that all deadlines are different and sorted in increasing order, $d_1 < d_2 < ... < d_n$.

-We treat $\calJ$ as a collection of intervals $[r_j,d_j]$, $j=1,2,...,n$, and run Algorithm~$\AlgMinMaxGap$.
-This will produce the representatives $h_1,h_2,...,h_n$ for the intervals in $\calJ$.
+We treat $\calJ$ as a collection of intervals $I_j = [r_j,d_j]$, $j=1,2,...,n$, and run Algorithm~$\AlgMinMaxGap$.
+This will produce a set of (real-valued) representatives $H = \braced{h_1,h_2,...,h_n}$ for the intervals in $\calJ$.
+(Here $h_j$ denotes the representative of interval $I_j$, so the elements in $H$ may not be in increasing order.)
 Let $\lambda$ be the maximum gap between these representatives.
-Since $\lambda$ is an optimal gap for the continuous variant, it is a lower bound on the gap length for the discrete variant.
-It is thus enough to construct a schedule with gap at most $\barlambda = \ceiling{\lambda}$.
+Since $\lambda$ is an optimal gap for the continuous variant, $\barlambda = \ceiling{\lambda}-1$ is a lower bound on the optimal gap length for the discrete variant.
+(We need to subtract $1$ to account for unit length of jobs.)
+It is thus enough to construct a schedule with all gaps of length at most $\barlambda$.